JakeCooper/Tassel/README.md

 ## Getting Started

-Note: See the `examples` folder for Framework specific implementations
+Note: See the `examples` folder for framework specific implementations

 ### Write This